mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

 There are a couple of more advanced topics you can explore:

-* **Remote environment setup for team development**: While storing runs and experiments data in local machine is perfectly fine for solo development, you should consider using :ref:`MLflow Tracking Server <tracking-server>` when you set up team collaboration environment with MLflow Tracking.
+* **Remote environment setup for team development**: While storing runs and experiments data in local machine is perfectly fine for solo development, you should consider using :ref:`MLflow Tracking Server <tracking_server>` when you set up team collaboration environment with MLflow Tracking.
 Read
   `Remote Experiment Tracking with MLflow Tracking Server <remote-server.html>`_ tutorial to learn more.
 * **New Features**: MLflow team constantly develops new features to support broader use cases.
-See `New Features <../new-features/index.html>`_ to catch up with the latest features.
+See `New Features <../../new-features/index.html>`_ to catch up with the latest features.